ThomasMertes/seed7/src/read_me.txt

   LINKER_OPT_STATIC_LINKING: Contains the linker option to force
                              static linking (e.g.: "-static").

+  POTENTIAL_PARTIAL_LINKING_OPTIONS:
+      A comma separated list of potential partial/incremental linking options.
+      Defined if partial/incremental linking is possibly supported.
+      This list is tested to find an option that supports partial linking.
+      A working option is written to "version.h" and "macros" under the name LINKER_OPT_PARTIAL_LINKING.
+Usually LINKER_OPT_PARTIAL_LINKING
+      is "-r" or "-r -nostdlib".
+In case partial works the source code can be compiled with the options -c and LINKER_OPT_PARTIAL_LINKING.
+      This option produces a relocatable object as output.
+This is also known as partial linking.
+The tool objcopy is used also.
+      Objcopy is used with the option -L symbolname which converts a global or weak symbol called symbolname into a local symbol.
+      This way the symbol is not visible externally.

   SYSTEM_LIBS: Options to link system libraries to a compiled
                program.
 This is intended for options to link libraries required by the Seed7 runtime library.